Disability Insurance 101: Tips To Get You On The Right Track

 - Can be acquired through a private insurance company or through a company-sponsored plan

-- Long term disability insurance policies will typically pay between 40% to 60% of your pre-disability salary
+- Long term disability insurance policies will typically pay between 40 to 60 percent of your pre-disability salary

 - These benefits are paid for a specific period of years or until age 65 – every policy is different, so pay attention to the fine print